 One of the most exciting developments combining solar and quartz technologies, as well as atomic time adjustment, are solar atomic watches.
 The timekeeping of these wristwatches is based on quartz movement but through radio waves, the time adjusts to atomic precision.

 An atomic-precision watch running on solar quartz movement receives energy from all sorts of light, making this type of watch the handiest there is.
 You can totally forget time corrections and battery replacements.

 Kinetic Watches With Quartz Movement

-What is a kinetic watch?
-Well, it is as the name suggests – it uses kinetic energy for automatic self-winding, and also possesses quartz for accurate timekeeping.
+Kinetic watches are as the name suggests – they use kinetic energy for automatic self-winding, and also possess quartz for accurate timekeeping.